Modern Foreign Languages

 Useful resources and websites

-Pupils can purchase a CGP GCSE revision guide AND GCSE vocabulary tester for just £1 or a KS3 revision guide (£2.50) from Frau P (L22) to support their revision.
+Pupils can purchase a CGP GCSE revision guide from Ms Green (L23) to support their revision.